wesleygreentree/UVicBUGS-R-maps/README.md

-# Making maps in R: applications to ecology and evolution
+# Spatial analysis with R: applications in ecology and evolution

-Workshop for UVic Biology Undergraduate Society Victoria, BC
+Workshop for UVic Biology Undergraduate Society (BUGS) Victoria, BC

-March 18, 2025
+March 26, 2026

 Wesley Greentree, wgreentree@outlook.com

 Thank you for attending this workshop on using the R programming language to make beautiful maps to communicate science!
 This workshop covers a range of maps, from standard study area maps to animated maps with satellite images ([examples here](https://wesleygreentree.github.io/animations/)) This Github repository includes code, data, and slides for the workshop.

+This workshop includes code for both the 2025 and 2026 workshops for BUGS.
+The major change for 2026 is the addition of `scripts/example-salmon-pathogens.R`, which includes an example of a spatial analysis.

 ![study-area-map](figures/study-area-with-inset.PNG)